JaimeHyland/farming-futures/README.md

 - A clear and uncluttered **site menu**, bringing the user to the child pages of the website.
 - The site menu indicates to users which page they are currently on by underlining the appropriate text entry.
 - a sticky **go-to-top button** on each page, so the user does not have to scroll back up manually.

+The anchor menu on the left is less meaningful when the site is viewed on larger screens than on a mobile phone, but as the homepage develops over time, it will become more useful, even on larger screens.

 ### Fonts
 I have implemented a combination of two modern sans-serif fonts (with [Nunito sans](https://fonts.google.com/specimen/Nunito+Sans) being the default and selected elements being rendered in [Lato](https://fonts.google.com/specimen/Lato)) to reflect the futuristic vision expressed by the site.